 After they crossed the border they walked in the forest for about 20 kilometers and at 6:30AM they decided to take a break and change clothes.
 They threw away all their extra clothing and equipment in attempt to keep low profile and not to attract too much attention from the local population as their plan involved riding the train.
 Since they walked in the forest near the river they suffered injuries from mosquito bites.

-When they arrived to the police station they were allowed to use toilet and to drink water and then they were questioned inside the police office about their intentions, routes, and where they came from.
+When they arrived to the police station they were allowed to use the toilet and to drink water, and then they were questioned inside the police office about their intentions, routes, and where they came from.

 After one hour in the local police station the second police team arrived driving a white and blue van.
 They were pushed inside the van by four police officers, three men and one woman.
 There were other people in the van as well – two women, two Egyptian males and 3 Algerians.
 The respondent wasn’t sure about their age but he was certain that one woman was pregnant.